vbookshelf/Thumb-Drive-App-Concept/README.md

 But the TDA concept is asking a different question: "How do we make this work perfectly, right now, forever?"

 The goal is to freeze the environment.
-Researchers and students don't need the latest version of pandas — they need the version that was working yesterday to still work tomorrow.
+Researchers and students don't need the latest version of pandas — they need the version that worked yesterday to still work tomorrow.

 <br>